inoda/journal/README.md

 - `TAG_CIPHER_IV`: This is used to make sure that tag IVs are the same.
 This allows us to search on them.
 It needs to be 16 bytes base 64 encoded.
   - `Base64.encode64(SecureRandom.random_bytes(16))`.
+- `SHARING_TOKEN_CIPHER_IV`: This is used to make sure that sharing token IVs are the same.
+This allows us to find posts from a public route parameter.
+It needs to be 16 bytes base 64 encoded.
+  - `Base64.encode64(SecureRandom.random_bytes(16))`.

 ###### For login email alerts:
 - `ALERT_EMAIL_RECIPIENT`: Where the alert gets sent to.
 If this